 While OPEC would perhaps not go as far as Gradgrind’s tunnel-vision, the Organization passionately believes in evidence-based analysis, policy making grounded in fact and verifiable assumptions guided by careful observation.
 OPEC is not interested in distorted or selective interpretations of market developments; rather, we meticulously monitor and critically examine realities, and we are proud that this remains the core purpose of OPEC’s Annual Statistical Bulletin (ASB).

 Since its first publication in 1965, the ASB has remained an indispensable reference tool for analysts and academics, policymakers and industry specialists.
 The ASB’s ever increasing readership and online viewership reflects its status as a highly respected and regularly cited source on conditions in the oil market.
 Indeed, this 54th edition of the ASB is a first in the history of OPEC and the oil industry: it is the earliest publication of its kind in a calendar year.

-The ASB is the product of numerous months of hard and labour-intensive work involving analysts, researchers and statisticians, both at the OPEC Secretariat and our Member Countries.
-It is through such collaborative efforts that the Organization continues to ensure the sharing of data.
-Because of this achievement, I would like to express my appreciation to the staff at the OPEC Secretariat — and all the colleagues and other officials in our Member Countries — for their continuous hard work to make this publication possible.
+The ASB is the outcome of hard and labour-intensive work involving analysts, researchers and statisticians, both at the OPEC Secretariat and our Member Countries.
+This is a collaborative achievement and I would like to express my appreciation to the staff at the OPEC Secretariat — and all the colleagues and other officials in our Member Countries — for their continuous hard work to make this publication possible.